aaron-collier/aaron-collier.github.io/packager.md

 ### Keeping things from hard crashing

 - Fixed the bug to create the complete directory
+- Added an error directory
 - Added a simple [Error catch](https://github.com/aaron-collier/hydra-packager/blob/master/lib/tasks/packager.rake#L123)
+- Configuration option to exit on error

 ### Minimizing command line options & in code configuration

 - Added a [configuration file](https://github.com/aaron-collier/hydra-packager/blob/configuration/config/packager.yml)
 - Moved the XML xpath query format into the configuration to clean up...
+- Allows for addition of metadata properties and work types without touching the rake job

 ### Quieting down the output if desired